 Sarah Lynne Hickson

-My name is Sarah Lynne Hickson and I am a degree qualified nutritionist, relaxation massage therapist, wellbeing counsellor and recipe developer with a special interest in mental health promotion and working with children, youth and families affected by special needs.
+My name is Sarah Lynne Hickson and I am a degree qualified nutrition and wellbeing counsellor, massage therapist, a passionate cook and recipe developer.
+I have a special interest in mental health promotion and working with children, youth and families affected by special needs.

 A Creative Approach

 I live my passion each day by helping individuals who are affected by disability or who are struggling in some way with their mental health.
 After an initial chat over the phone, I usually begin my work with a consultation at my home clinic or inside my client's home which involves thorough case taking, a dietary overview and a referral for laboratory testing if need be to search for biochemical and nutritional imbalances.
 Consultations via telehealth are also available.
 Following this is where the real work begins, because much of what I do involves integrating my skills in nutrition and wellbeing counselling to educate and inspire individuals in learning how they can effectively enhance their own physical, mental and emotional health in a way that is sustainable and fulfilling.
 Sometimes this is focused on the individual directly.
 Sometimes this work involves educating and the collaboration of surrounding supports who care for the individual.
 Supplementation may also be suggested to help correct underlying deficiencies.